nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * Keep track of multiple company contacts and applications’ progress simultaneously (the reply rates from companies are very low)
 * Keep track of colleagues' information post-internship
-* Keep track of internship application windows of multiple companies
+* Keep track of internship applications of multiple companies
+* Keep track of contact information of hiring managers, and link them to internship openings

 ### User stories